AngelTerrones/GA-render-cuda/README.md

 ## Prerequisites

 - Qt5
-- CUDA (and of course, and NVIDIA GPU).
+- CUDA (and of course, a CUDA-capable GPU).

 This has been tested on Archlinux x64, with Qt 5.11 and CUDA 11.3.